 2021 Ford Escape ST-Line – THE VERDICT

 Much like its design, the new Escape ST-Line tends to fall under the radar.
 We’re glad we drove it though as we were not expecting this level of not just performance, but also in-car practicality and segment-intimidating rear seat accommodation and boot space.
 And that low price.
-For the amount of kit you get here, including the potent engine, $37,990 is brilliant value for money.
+For the amount of kit you get here, including the potent engine, $37,990 (MRLP) is brilliant value for money.

 – Tarmac-tearing power, great family hauler

 – Fun and eager handling characteristics for this class

 – Big boot and standout rear seat space

 – Good fuel economy for the performance

 – Attractive price tag